Calvin-CS/TSGL/readMeLinux.txt

     It will alert you if it is NOT sufficient, and will abort.

     With a sufficient version of OpenGL, the installer proceeds to check the g++ version.

+	It *MUST* be at least 4.8 or greater in order to take advantage of C++-11 features.

     If it is missing, it will be installed.

     However, if you already have g++-4.8 installed, the installer will also ask if you would like to install g++-4.9.